jeremyevans/gcit2ghi/README.md

 ## Caveats

+If you want to import more/fewer than 500 tickets or comments per ticket you need to edit the script manually.
+Global constant `MAX_RESULTS` [on line 14](https://github.com/dnbrv/gcit2ghi/blob/master/gcit2ghi.rb#L14) is responsible for that.

 There is very little error handling done.
 There are only basic comments in the source code (whatever I, dnbrv, added or was able to understand in the original code).

 Files uploaded to Google Code (aka attachments) are not copied.
-This is a limitation of accessing tickets through feeds.
+This is a limitation of Google Code Issue Tracker API.

 Labels and milestones are not copied, only the title and body of issues and the body of comments.
-Tickets are imported without assignee.

-If you have a problem with the script after a partial import, you can open the script and uncomment out the lines that delete existing issues.
-You shouldn't do this if you want to keep any existing issues, though.
+Tickets are imported without assignee by default.
+If you want to assign them to someone automatically, see [line 81 of the script](https://github.com/dnbrv/gcit2ghi/blob/master/gcit2ghi.rb#L81) for instructions.

+There's no way to delete existing tickets from GitHub either manually or via API.
+If you botch-up a migration, you'll have to delete and re-create the repo on GitHub. **DO NOT ATTEMPT THIS** if you don't know what you're doing.
+Tip: make sure your local copy of the repo is up-to-date and secured before deleting the remote one.

 This was used to convert the ruby-sequel Google Code issues to [jeremyevans/sequel](https://github.com/jeremyevans/sequel) on GitHub.
 Jeremy has  stopped development since then so [Denis Baranov](http://www.dnbrv.com) made some improvements to transition [7plus](https://github.com/7plus/7plus).